 Managing our social mind requires a systematic approach

 Our ability to engage in social learning on our pathway toward social cognitive self-regulation can be hampered by factors that overwhelm our ability to stay present, focused, and able to process relevant social information.
 Using our social competencies also involves at least three other major factors that are internal and external to our being:

 - Sensory processing

 - Screen Time Overload on Portable devices (STOP)

-Each of these three variables is recognized on the extended SCM with a unique line that surrounds the SCM as shown in Image 6.
+Each of these three variables is represented on the extended ST-SCM with line that surrounds the ST-SCM as shown in Image 6.
 Sensory processing is noted by the solid light blue line.
 The dotted blue line represents emotional experiences related to anxiety, sadness, trauma, etc. and the solid green line signifies the challenges students have paying attention in their face-to-face social world when their attention is swallowed up by screen time on their portable digital devices.

 Sensory processing and social competencies

 A person whose sensory system is flooded by physical sensations (sights, sounds, smells, etc.) that overwhelm will likely find it difficult to learn about and/or engage their social competencies.
 Interventionists should be aware that sensory overwhelm impacts one’s social learning capabilities.
 Sensory issues vary from individual to individual; what may be overwhelming to one student may not even affect another.
 Occupational therapists are highly skilled in assessing and helping students learn strategies to manage their sensory processing while simultaneously learning to manage other demands, whether they be social, academic, leisure, etc.